Annabelle-Metcalfe/south-wales-pottery-club/README.md

 ### Competitor Review

+Please see details of the research conducted [here](/competitor-review.md)

 #### Cardiff Pottery Workshops

  [Cardiff Pottery Workshops](https://www.cardiffpotteryworkshops.com) are a successful business based in Cardiff.
 They have  wide range of classes and membership options available including lessons, studio space for rent and social evenings.